TimeWarpEngineering/timewarp-state/Documentation/Sample.md

 This is quite handy for debugging.

 > [!NOTE]
-> Support for "TimeTravel" in via ReduxDevTools is being removed from Blazor-State as this feature, although cool for demos, does little to assist in debugging and requires more code to implement.
+> Support for "TimeTravel" via ReduxDevTools is being removed from Blazor-State as this feature, although cool for demos, does little to assist in debugging and requires more code to implement.

 ReduxDevTools requires Javascript Interop.

-To facilitate Javascript Interop, enable ReduxDevTools and manage RouteState add `App.razor.cs` in the same directory as `App.razor` as follows:
+To facilitate Javascript Interop, enable ReduxDevTools, and manage RouteState, add `App.razor.cs` in the same directory as `App.razor` as follows:

 ```csharp
 namespace Sample.Client